Student Loan Debt by Race

 • 40% of Black graduates have student loan debt from graduate school while 22% of White college graduates have graduate school debt.

-• Over 50% of Black student borrowers report their net worth is less than they owe in student loan debt.
+• Over 50% of black student borrowers report their net worth is less than they owe in student loan debt.

 • At 52%, Asian student borrowers are the most likely to have a net worth that exceeds their student loan debt.